TiCaLiBrO/Trillidium/README.md

 This will always choose the first listed type (int32) if possible to represent the value of x, and then any other values are checked if it's not possible.
 The priority goes from left to right.

 ## 3.3 Built-in Symbolic Types
-The next types are non-numeric, and have only one size.
+The next types are non-numeric and have only one size.
-`char` is 8 bits, used to represent characters in strings.
-They use ascii.
+`character` is 8 bits, used to represent characters in strings.
+They use ASCII.
-`bool` only has two literal values, `True` or `False`.
+`boolean` only has two literal values, `True` or `False`.
 `Undefined` is the default value of any variable that has been declared but not assigned.
 If a read occurs on a value that is `Undefined`, it will cause an error.
 `None` is similar to `Undefined`, except it is used to explicitly return an empty value.
 This doesn't crash upon read.